dmbarbour/glas/glas-src/list/README.md

         type Tuple [a,b,c] = (a * (b * (c * ())))

-A tuple is described by a list of potentially heterogeneous types.
-A value of the tuple type consists of a static length list of values of heterogeneous types.
+A tuple is described by a list of potentially heterogeneous types, and a tuple value looks like a fixed-length list of hetereogeneous values.
+Building tuples on lists simplifies composition, processing, and rendering.
+However, tuple types are awkward to extend.
+In glas systems, records should usually be favored over tuples, even short ones, especially at API boundaries.

-To simplify type inference, we might avoid dynamic loops.
-For example, to access the Nth element we might first use a macro to produce a unary label of form `0b(1*)0`.
-Appending two tuples would depend on knowing the lengths of one tuple.
-Alternatively, it is feasible to operate on tuples using list operations wrapped with dependent type annotations.

 ### Vectors

         type Vector n a = List a of length n

-A vector is essentially a list of statically known length.
-All operations on vectors should have a static effect on the length.
+A vector is a homogeneous list of statically known length.
+Operations on vectors should have a static effect on the length.
 Though, we can have operations to convert vectors to list types and the inverse after verifying length.
-In some ways, it might be easier to model vectors as a refinement on tuples.